PostHog/posthog.com/contents/blog/the-posthog-array-1-34-0.md

 categories: ["Release notes", "Product updates"]
 featuredImage: ../images/blog/posthog-array-blog.png
 featuredImageType: full
 excerpt: PostHog 1.34.0 focuses on supporting collaboration and helping you to find and share insights on PostHog.
-New features in this update include a new default homepage for projects, smart names for all insights and an entire Data Managment tool!
+New features in this update include a new default homepage for projects, smart names for all insights and an entire Data Management tool!
 ---

 PostHog 1.34.0 focuses on supporting collaboration and helping you to find and share insights on PostHog.
-New features in this update include a new default homepage for projects, smart names for all insights and an entire Data Managment tool!
+New features in this update include a new default homepage for projects, smart names for all insights and an entire Data Management tool!

 <blockquote class='warning-note'>
 <b>IMPORTANT!</b> Before upgrading, make sure to run all async migrations on your instance.
 This version will not run until async migrations are completed.
 Please check out the <a href="/docs/self-host/configure/async-migrations/overview" target="_blank">async migrations</a> docs for details.